 34. Fanny Pack

 A modern slim body-hugging fanny pack will help you carry your passport, medical card, phone, cash and other valuables when out on city tours.
-So many creative Fanny packs are on Amazon.
+So many creative Fanny packs can be purchased online.

 35. Collapsible Totes and Light Backpacks